JuanGrill/KHRandomPlayer/README.md

 - The program crashes randomly or there's another issue with it.
    - Woops, maybe its my fault.
 Please open an issue and I will check it out.

+## Known issues:
+- A slow internet connection may cause the player won't work properly.
+- The program could break if the site design (Where the songs are stored) is altered in any way.

 ## About:
 KHRandomPlayer is created by me in collaboration with Richard S.